nb-programmer/dronesim/README.md

 F3|Toggle visibility of debug view
-Shift+F3|Connect to Panda3D's PStats tool for profiling F5|Change camera mode from one of [Free, First Person or Third Person] F6|Toggle your control between camera and UAV F11|Toggle fullscreen v|Show/hide all buffers
+Shift+F3|Connect to Panda3D's PStats tool for profiling F5|Change camera mode from one of [Free, First Person or Third Person] F6|Toggle your control between camera and the Vehicle F11|Toggle fullscreen v|Show/hide all buffers
 `\`|Dump current simulator state to console